morpson/applemusic_macos_scrobbler/README.md

 tail -f ~/Library/Logs/apple_music_lastfm_scrobbler.log
 ```

 You should see output indicating the currently playing track and scrobble status.
+The script checks for new tracks every 30 seconds by default.
+You can adjust this interval by changing the `POLL_INTERVAL` value in the script if you prefer more or less frequent checks.

 ---